clarkritchie/1pw-github-secrets/README.md

 op read op://set-github-secrets/ado_api_dev/notesPlain
 ```

-Note the use of `--out-file`, which is simply an argument for a file to save the results in, otherwise the output goes to STDOUT.
+Note the use of `--out-file` in `runs.sh`, which is simply an argument for a file to save the results in, otherwise the output goes to STDOUT.

 - 1Password documentation:  https://developer.1password.com/docs/cli/reference/commands/read